Student evaluation of teaching

-Please refer to the following document for courses scheduled for automatic evaluation towards the end of Semester One, 2016.
+Please refer to the following document for courses scheduled for automatic evaluation towards the end of the semesters.

-Staff will be able the request evaluations via an online form.
-For some useful backgound information, and to view the 2016 Student Calendar, please see the document below:
+Staff will be able the request evaluations via Learn.
+For some useful background information, please see the document below:

-For actual "How to" instructions on requsting a teaching evaluation please see the link below:
+For actual "How to" instructions on requesting a teaching evaluation please see the link below:

 Adding Custom Questions to Evaluations